Fired staffer to Rep. Jim Hagedorn pushes back after mail controversy

 Hagedorn's First District re-election campaign released what it called an internal review over the weekend asserting that Su had directed contracts for the mail pieces, funded through a congressional process called franking, to two companies.
 One is owned by Su's brother and the other is owned by John Sample, another part-time employee in Hagedorn's professional office.

-Berke, who was hired by Hagedorn’s re-election campaign, also called it a “potentially illegal recording” and said they would turn the matter over to Capitol Police and the Justice Department for further investigation.
+Berke, who was hired by Hagedorn's re-election campaign, also called it a "potentially illegal recording" and said the matter would be turned over to Capitol Police and the Justice Department for further investigation.
 But Washington, Minnesota and Virginia, where Su lives, are all states that only require one party on a call to be aware of the recording.

 The internal review paid for by the Hagedorn campaign states: "When congressman Hagedorn became concerned about potential excessive franking charges incurred by his office on June 18, 2020, he took swift action and took corrective action."
 Su was terminated the next day, according to the review.